uhppoted/uhppoted-wiegand/README.md

 _\<sigh\> ...
 Fritzing's Lament_:

 _How many times must a man shuffle his
-Breadboard layout around?
+Breadboard layout again?
 And how many wires must be trim'd and cut
-Before it's all tidy 'n neat?
+Before no connection is unsound?
 Oh, how many times will the LEDs be
 Completely the wrong way around?
 The answer, my friend